This section is a work in progress.

 Navbar items can also be dropdown items by specifying the

-items, an inner array of navbar links.
+items, an inner array of navbar items.

 Auto-hide sticky navbar